 The decision stage is the point at which you want to encourage your viewer to initiate an opportunity—so make it easy for them!
 Here’s where you can use forms that allow them to reach out to you.
 Think demo requests, links to pricing information, or CTAs that allow them to book a meeting with an expert on your team.

-We hope this post has been helpful and has inspired you to delve into your own interactive events strategy!
-If you’re ready to start setting up your own interactive events, check out our guide to events in our knowledge center that will help you get started.
+We hope this post has been helpful and has inspired you to delve into your own interactive CTA strategy!
+If you’re ready to start setting up your own interactive video CTAs, check out our guide to creating CTAs in our knowledge center that will help you get started.
 You can also check out our handy SlideShare presentation for additional information: